jonatasgrosman/findpapers/CONTRIBUTING.md

 The footer should contain any information about **Breaking Changes** and is also the place to reference GitLab issues that this commit **Closes**.

-**Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
+**Breaking Changes** should start with the words `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

 ## <a name="dev"></a> Building and Testing

+Let's see what needs to be done in your machine before [submit a Merge Request](#submit-mr)

 ## Prerequisite Software